CogentRoleplayCommunity/FogentRoleplay/README.md

 #### Level 1 victory

+##### Minor Injury

-- Minor Injury: –1d6 to all physical based dice checks but will naturally heal over the next few days, or faster if treated actively.
+–1d6 to all physical based dice checks but will naturally heal over the next few days, or faster if treated actively.

+##### Stagger

-- Stagger: opponent is staggered.
+Opponent is staggered.
 This could be sand thrown in a character face, being shoulder checked, or losing their footing.
 Movement speed is halved while staggered.
 The opponent can not benefit from the Defensive modifier while staggered.

+##### Close Combat

-- Close Combat: Enter/exit close combat.
+Enter/exit close combat.
 The initiator of close combat can release the grapple at any time.
 Not available to ranged combat rolls.
-- Move: Must be in close combat with the opponent.
+Move: Must be in close combat with the opponent.
 Move an enemy in a desired direction.
 Base 10 feet of moving.
 Each point in STR gains 10 feet.
 Each point in Lift gains 1.25 feet.
 If the opponent is small in size the distance is doubled.
 If the opponent is large in size, half the distance.

 #### Level 2 victory